Free Early Years Education (EYE) funding for eligible 2 year olds

 This is part of a national offer from the Department for Education (DfE) and has been developed to improve outcomes for identified two year olds who would benefit from access to high quality early years and childcare provision.

 Children who are confirmed as eligible will be offered up to 15 free early years education hours per week for 38 weeks, totalling 570 hours for your child’s eligible funding year.
+These hours begin in the funding period after your child's second birthday.
 If you choose a childcare provider who is open for more than 38 weeks, you may also be able to “stretch” the free hours across your child’s funding year to cover most school holidays.
+By stretching the hours your child will have less free hours per week.

 - Eligibility criteria for 2-year-old Early Years Education funding